 About the Author

-Karen Kelloway is a highly respected thought leader, consultant, speaker and media resource with a track record of proven results.
+Karen Kelloway is a highly respected thought leader, consultant, facilitator and speaker.

 Karen's credentials include: